milesroberts-123/poolseq-kmers/README.md

 Author: Miles Roberts

-Simulation workflow to investigate the utility of k-mers, het-mers, and k-unitigs for pool-seq data analysis built with snakemake (v 9.3.3) and run with the snakemake slurm plugin (v 1.3.6).
+Simulation workflow to investigate the utility of k-mers, het-mers, and k-unitigs for pool-seq data analysis built with snakemake (v 9.3.3) and run with the snakemake slurm plugin (v 1.3.6) and snakedeploy (v 0.11.0)

 ## Table of Contents